kariudo/RedBeard/README.md

 RedBeard
 ========

 A Ruby based alternative to automated media collecting.
-Based on the concept of SickBeard, but focussing on the use of Torrents in place of Usenet.
+Based on the concept of SickBeard, but focusing on the use of Torrents in place of Usenet.

+=Features=

+- Collection History
+- Statistics
+- Episode Calendar
+- New episode fetching
+- Episode renaming and organization